 Tirmizi H / 264; Ibn Majah H / 696; Abu Dawood H / 650

 He will sit in the meeting at the end of the 2nd rak’ah.
 In the three Rakats and four Rakats prayers, after the 2nd Rakat, after the 1st sitting, he will stand up saying Allahu Akbar, raise both hands along with the ears or shoulders, and tie them on the chest again.
 In the case of obligatory prayers, it is not necessary to combine other surahs with Surah Fatiha in the 3rd and 4th rak’ahs, but if it is Sunnat or nafl, it is necessary to combine other surahs with Surah Fatiha.
 Then the last meeting will be done.
 And in the two rak’at prayers, the last meeting should be held after the 2nd rak’at.

 In the 1st sitting, only ‘Attahiya-tu’ will be recited and he will get up for the 3rd rak’ah.
 And after reciting ‘Attahiya-tu’ in the last meeting, Darood, Mashurah in Doa, and other prayers will be recited more and more if possible.
 In the 1st sitting, sit on the top of the left foot, and in the last sitting, sit on the top of the left buttock with the sole of the right foot and bring the tip of the left foot out and keep the right foot upright.

 At this time the toes of the right foot will face the Qibla.
-During the meeting, the fingers of the left hand should be facing the qibla along the edge of the left knee and in the normal position, and the right hand should be kept in a fist like 53 and the shahadat should continue to move the finger until the salutation is returned.
+During the meeting, the fingers of the left hand should be facing the qibla along the edge of the left knee, and in the normal position, the right hand should be kept in a fist like 53 and the shahadat should continue to move the finger until the salutation is returned.
 The eyes of the worshiper will not go beyond the gesture.